-- A. Concrete and cement stabilizing sand - 1.
+- A. Concrete and Cement Stabilizing Sand - 1.
 All concrete shall be provided in accordance with Section 01500, Concrete for Structures of these Specifications. - 2.
-The cast in place concrete shall be Class A. The precast concrete manhole base section, riser section, and appurtenances shall conform to the applicable requirements of ASTM C 478. - 3.
-Concrete for backfill of over-excavated areas shall be Class A or Class J as indicated in the Drawings. - 4.
-Cement stabilized sand for bedding or backfilling, when indicated or required on the Drawings, shall contain two bags of Portland Cement per cubic yard.
+The cast in place concrete shall be Class A. The precast concrete manhole base section, riser section, and appurtenances shall conform to the applicable requirements of ASTM C 478. - Concrete for backfill of over-excavated areas shall be Class A or Class J as indicated in the drawings. - 4.
+Cement stabilized sand for bedding or backfilling shall contain two bags of Portland Cement per cubic yard.